Information for Users

 Jara Rocha, Femke Snelting

-Information leaflet which accompanied a banner for a course, Somatic Design, depicting five 3D-generated humanoid representations.
+This information leaflet accompanied a banner for a course, Somatic Design, which depicted five 3D-generated humanoid representations.
 The pamphlet circulated in the hallways of an art school in Barcelona, May 2015.

 Please read carefully.
 This leaflet contains important information: